Star Fox Command: Story

-A few years after the events of Star Fox Assault (2005), the Star Fox team has disbanded.
-Peppy has succeeded General Pepper as commander of the Cornerian army; Falco has become an independent mercenary; Slippy has retired from active flying to spend time with his fiancée Amanda; and Krystal has joined the Star Wolf team after breaking up with Fox.
-While patrolling the galaxy with ROB 64, Fox learns of the appearance of the Anglars, a race of aquatic beings that had been bioengineered by Andross and living beneath the acidic seas on the planet Venom.
+A few years after the self-destruction of the Aparoid race, the Star Fox team has disbanded.
+Peppy has succeeded General Pepper as commander of the Cornerian army; Falco has become an independent mercenary; Slippy has retired from active flying to spend time with his fiancée, Amanda; and Krystal has disappeared after breaking up with Fox.
+While patrolling the galaxy with ROB 64, Fox learns of the appearance of the Anglars, a race of aquatic aliens that had been bioengineered by Andross and living beneath the acidic seas on the planet Venom.
 Led by the Anglar Emperor, the Anglar army has begun waging war across the Lylat system, taking control of most of its planets.
-Learning that the Anglars are now attacking Corneria, Fox rushes in alone to battle the invaders.
+Learning that the Anglars are now attacking Corneria, Fox rushes to battle the invaders.

 From this point, there are multiple paths the story can take.
 While the player is initially forced to follow a specific linear progression, reaching the game's ending for the first time will unlock the ability to access alternate routes when replaying the game.
 The player is able to select Fox's actions through dialogue choices, which affect the progression of stages, the characters that appear, and the events of the story itself.
-There are nine possible endings, each of which reveals a possible future for the characters, such as Fox's son Marcus forming a new Star Fox team, Krystal becoming a bounty hunter, or Dash leading efforts to revitalize Venom.
+There are nine possible endings, each of which reveals a possible future for the characters, such as Amanda joining Star Fox, Fox and Krystal's son Marcus forming a new Star Fox team, Krystal becoming a bounty hunter, or Dash leading efforts to revitalize Venom.

 Dylan Cuthbert and Takaya Imamura stated in an interview with IGN in 2006 that if this storyline was continued, it would "start in the middle", not relying on any of the game's endings.
 Imamura expressed a similar sentiment in an interview with Nintendo Dream in 2011, expressing a personal desire to end Fox's story with Command, leaving the true ending up to the player's interpretation and instead exploring other periods in the timeline for future installments, such as a prequel to Star Fox 64 or even a direct sequel set between it and Star Fox Adventures.
 In a 2018 Reddit post, Cuthbert stated that "canon is something the fans like to try to follow but Command was meant to be an alternate timeline kind of game, hence the choices you make.
 It let us have a lot more fun with the characters".